 Earn your Bachelor of Nursing degree from Ottawa University and gain the skills and education you need to serve on the front lines of healthcare.
+Many colleges offer a 16-week course semester, while Ottawa Univeristy offers a fast-paced environment with our eight-week course terms.

 About Ottawa’s Bachelor of Nursing

-Our RN-BSN program builds on real-world experiences in a 100 percent online learning setting to prepare registered nurses to take on new challenges in an ever-changing healthcare field.
+Our accelerated nursing program builds on real-world experiences in a 100 percent online learning setting to prepare registered nurses to take on new challenges in an ever-changing healthcare field.
 Many registered nurses who have graduated from Associate Degree in Nursing (ADN) or diploma programs are returning back to school to earn their Bachelor of Science in Nursing (BSN) degree in order to fulfill their personal and/or career goals, as well as to likely increase their overall earning potential.

 Career Outlook for Nursing